puppetlabs/bolt/documentation/writing_plugins.md

 **`secret_createkeys` tasks**

+Bolt passes a single parameter `force` to a `secret_createkeys` task when the `--force` CLI option is set.
-Bolt passes no parameters other than the metaparameters to a `createkeys` task.
+Bolt passes no additional parameters other than the metaparameters to a `secret_createkeys` task.
 It is expected to create the keys based on its `_config` and the `_boltdir` metaparameter.

 **`puppet_library` tasks**